koolskateguy89/arduino_21coa202_cw/doc.md

 ## UDCHARS

-The namespace `UDCHARS` contains all the code relating to the UDCHARS extension.
+The namespace `UDCHARS` contains the code relating to the UDCHARS extension.

 The following macros were defined, for use when creating and displaying the custom characters: